Cowscript/CowScript/README.md

 In C# has Math.sin(double) and so on but wee will take benefits off function so Math.sin(double) is sin(int) in cowscript More context will be added

+#Support.

+CowScript will only support 3 beta version at the same time.
+This meaning it will never get bugfix updates or change.
+Bur if there is a security issue it will get a security fix.

+But CowScript will also suppurt 3 alpha release at the same times.
+This will get bugfix but never change.
+Therfor can you use Alpha release in long time and without change in you setup to fit in CowScript changes